 Fentanyl is a powerful synthetic opioid analgesic that is similar to morphine but is 50 to 100 times more potent.
-It is a schedule II prescription drug, and it is typically used to treat patients with severe pain, or to manage pain after surgery.
-It is also sometimes used to treat people with chronic pain who are physically tolerant to other opioids.
+It is a schedule II prescription drug, and it is typically used to treat patients with severe pain or to manage pain after surgery.
+It is also sometimes used to treat patients with chronic pain who are physically tolerant to other opioids.
 In its prescription form, fentanyl is known by such names as Actiq®, Duragesic®, and Sublimaze®.Street names for fentanyl or for fentanyl-laced heroin include Apache, China Girl, China White, Dance Fever, Friend, Goodfella, Jackpot, Murder 8, TNT, and Tango and Cash.
 Learn more

-Get more information on Emerging Trends, we will update this page with the latest research findings as they develop.
+Get more information on Emerging Trends and Alerts, we will update this page with the latest research findings as they develop.

 Get this Publication